 - Word spacing to at least 0.16 times the font size

 Another factor that heavily influences readability is line length.
-As per WCAG requirements it should not be bigger than 80 characters or glyphs (40 for CJK).
-However, relying on best practices ideal line length for comfortable reading os 40-60 characters for English body text or 20-40 for short English text.
+As per WCAG requirements, each line should be no bigger than 80 characters or glyphs (40 for CJK).
+However, best practice for line length indicates that 40-60 characters for English body text or 20-40 for short English text are optimum for comfort.

-Eyetracking studies have routinely shown that left-aligned text is the easiest to read.
-Many people with cognitive disabilities have a great deal of trouble with blocks of text that are justified (centered).
-Right justified text results in a ragged left margin that severely reduces speed of reading or makes it way uncomfortable.
+Eye Tracking studies have routinely shown that left-aligned text is the easiest to read.
+Many people with cognitive disabilities have a great deal of trouble with blocks of text that are center justified.
+Right justified texts pose different problems since a ragged left margin severely reduces reading speed and comfort levels.

-There are no requirements or guidelines with regards to fonts, but naturally, they should be plain, readable and available on users’ computers.
-Thus, cursive fonts and fantasy fonts are generally a poor choice for web content.
-And it is worth to keep in mind that using too many font faces can create a confusing visual layout.
-This is bad for all users, but it may be especially difficult for users with reading disorders, learning disabilities, or attention deficit disorders.
+There are no requirements or guidelines for fonts, but they should, of course, be clear, readable, and readily available on users’ computers.
+Therefore cursive and fantasy fonts are generally a poor choice for web content.
+And it is worth bearing in mind that using too many different fonts can create a confusing visual layout.
+This is bad news for all users but can pose particular problems for users with reading disorders, learning disabilities, or attention deficit disorders.

 Navigation and website layout

-For a website to be accessible, it should work without the use of a mouse.
-This includes accessing pages, links, buttons, content, forms and so on.
-Moreover, many assistive technologies rely on keyboard-only navigation, so it must be possible to use the site’s major features via a keyboard only.
+For a website to be truly accessible, it should be possible to work on it without the need for a mouse.
+This includes accessing pages, links, buttons, content, forms, and so on.
+Moreover, many assistive technologies rely on keyboard-only navigation, so it must be possible to use the site’s major features with a keyboard only.

-Additionally, when a user interface component receives a focus, it shouldn't initiate a change of context.
-When a page contains dynamic content, using ARIA landmarks can give the element the missing information so the screen reader can properly interpret it.
+Moreover, when a user interface component comes into focus, this shouldn't initiate a change of context.
+When a page contains dynamic content, using ARIA landmarks can give the element the missing information so the screen reader can interpret it properly.

 Non-text content should have alternative representation

-To work around accessibility issues, many people use assistive technologies to browse the internet, like screen readers that vocalize the text on each page, Braille terminals, alternative keyboards and many other assistive agents.
-Thus, non-text content (images, media, etc) should have alternative text (Alt text) in the markup/code so that assistive technologies can reproduce content.
-When creating the alt text, the text should contain the message you wish to convey through that image or basically describe an image.
-This text appears inside the image container when the image cannot be displayed.
+To work around accessibility issues, many people use assistive technologies to browse the internet, like screen readers that vocalize the text on each page, Braille terminals, alternative keyboards, and several other assistive agents.
+Thus, non-text content (images, media, etc) should include alternative text (Alt text) in the markup/code so that assistive technologies can reproduce this content.
+When creating the alt text, it should contain the message you wish to convey through that image or basically describe the image itself.
+This text appears inside the image container in cases where the image cannot be displayed.

-Image title is another attribute that can be added to the image tag, which is displayed in a popup.
+The image title is another feature that can be added to the image tag, which is displayed in a popup.

 The exception to this rule is when an image is used purely for decoration.
-In this case, the alt text can be left empty.
-For time-based media (e.g. video clip) it is recommended to provide captions or short summary description that can be interpreted by assistive agent.
-Captions are very useful not only for people with disabilities but also for users who may be using your website somewhere where they can't play audio, such as in an office or in a noisy location.
-The audio information can be visually presented through in-sync captioning.
+In cases like this, the alt text can be left empty.
+For time-based media (e.g. video clip) captions or a short summary description that can be interpreted by an assistive agent are recommended.
+Captions are not only very useful for people with disabilities, but also for users who may be using your website somewhere where they can't play audio, such as in an office or other noisy locations.
+The audio data can be visually presented through in-sync captioning.

-It is worth to mention that using alt text and providing text transcript for podcasts or other audio elements also has a positive side effect that improves site’s SEO, just consider writing descriptive summaries of each image including your keywords whenever it makes sense.
+It is also worth mentioning that using alt text and providing text transcripts for podcasts or other audio elements also has a positive side effect that improves a website's SEO.
+Just consider writing descriptive summaries of each image, including your keywords whenever it makes sense to do so.

-Assistive technologies use heading structure to navigate content, consequently, accessibility guidelines dictate logical focus order of content, where headers, paragraphs, and sub-headers should be organized based on content direction.
-Thus, it is important to use headings (<h1>, <h2>, etc.) correctly so that the content of the website is well-organized in a meaningful flow, and easily interpreted by screen readers.
+Assistive technologies use a heading structure to navigate content, and accessibility guidelines dictate the logical focus order for the content, where headers, paragraphs, and sub-headers should be organized based on content direction.
+It is therefore vital to use headings (<h1>, <h2>, etc.) correctly so that the content of the website is well-organized in a meaningful flow, and easily interpreted by screen readers.

 Tips for proper usage of headings: